Identifying JBW$^*$-algebras through their spheres of positive elements: Introduction

 \Cref{Sec: preservers of diametrical distance among projections} is devoted to {exploring} the role of the lattice of projections in a JBW$^*$-algebra as a metric invariant.
 As we have already commented, there exist non-isomorphic JBW$^*$-algebra factors of type $I_2$ whose lattices of projections can be related by an order isomorphism preserving points at diametrical distance (cf. \Cref{counterexample preservers of diametrical distance spin}).
 However, if $\Theta:\CP(\CA) \to \CP(\CB)$ is an order isomorphism that preserves points at diametrical distance, that is, where $\CA$ and $\CB$ are JBW$^*$-algebras, then $\Theta$ is bi-orthogonality preserving and {maps} central projections in $\CA$ to central projections in $\CB$.
 If we additionally assume that $\CA$ does not contain any type $I_2$ direct summand, then $\Theta$ extends to a Jordan {$^*$-}isomorphism from $\CA$ onto $\CB$ (see \Cref{prop 4 point 1}).
-Assuming that $\CA$ and $\CB$ are two atomic JBW$^*$-algebras of type $I_2$, we prove that the existence of an order isomorphism $\Theta: \CP (\CA)\to \CP(\CB)$ preserving points at distance $\frac{\sqrt{2}}{2}$, that is, implies that $\CA$ and $\CB$ are Jordan $^*$-isomorphic.
+Assuming that $\CA$ and $\CB$ are two atomic JBW$^*$-algebras of type $I_2$, we prove that the existence of an order isomorphism $\Theta: \CP (\CA)\to \CP(\CB)$ preserving points at distance $\frac{\sqrt{2}}{2}$ in both directions, that is, implies that $\CA$ and $\CB$ are Jordan $^*$-isomorphic.
 If the hypothesis on $\Theta$ is replaced with the stronger assumption that $\Theta$ is an isometry, the mapping $\Theta$ extends to a Jordan $^*$-isomorphism from $\CA$ onto $\CB$ (see \Cref{p atomic type I2}).
-The main conclusion of this section in stated in \Cref{thm:ord-pre-isom}, where we prove that if $\CA$ and $\CB$ are JBW$^*$-algebras, such that the type $I_2$ part of $\CA$ is atomic, and $\Theta:\CP(\CA) \to \CP(\CB)$ is an isometric order isomorphism, then $\Theta$ extends to a Jordan $^*$-isomorphism from $\CA$ onto $\CB$.
+The main conclusion of this section is stated in \Cref{thm:ord-pre-isom}, where we prove that if $\CA$ and $\CB$ are JBW$^*$-algebras, such that the type $I_2$ part of $\CA$ is atomic, and $\Theta:\CP(\CA) \to \CP(\CB)$ is an isometric order isomorphism, then $\Theta$ extends to a Jordan $^*$-isomorphism from $\CA$ onto $\CB$.

-In \Cref{Sec:isometries between positive spheres} we culminate our study on Tingley's problem for positive spheres of JBW$^*$-algebras.
+In \Cref{Sec:isometries between positive spheres}, our study on Tingley's problem for positive spheres of JBW$^*$-algebras culminates.
 The conclusion is as follows: Let $\CA$ and $\CB$ be JBW$^*$-algebras such that the type $I_2$ part of $\CA$ is atomic.
 Then every surjective isometry $\Delta:\RS_{\CA^+} \to \RS_{\CB^+}$ extends $($uniquely$)$ to a Jordan $^*$-isomorphism from $\CA$ onto $\CB$ (see \Cref{thm:met-pre-proj}).